-Olivia is in year 11 at Davidson High school.
-As well as physie and dance she loves to play the flute and on a Sunday you will find her playing soccer for Wakehurst FC.
+Olivia is a third-year University student studying a Bachelor of Education at the Australian Catholic University.
+As well as physie and dance she loves to babysit/nanny and on a Sunday you will find her playing soccer for Wakehurst FC.
 She loves teaching all the Belrose physie kids and hopes to be a part of this club for many, many years to come!

 Eloise has been dancing since the age of 3 and has been a member of Belrose Physie and dance since the age of 8.
 During her time at Belrose Physie, Eloise has competed at the National Championships for many years and has also competed in many award winning teams for the club.